Keychrom/Axiom/docs/index.rst

 ==================
-Welcome to SearXNG
+Welcome to AXIOM
 ==================

   *Search without being tracked.*

 .. jinja:: searx

-   SearXNG is a free internet metasearch engine which aggregates results from up to {{engines | length}} :ref:`search services <configured engines>`.
+   AXIOM is a free internet metasearch engine which aggregates results from up to {{engines | length}} :ref:`search services <configured engines>`.
 Users are neither tracked nor profiled.
-Additionally, SearXNG can be used over Tor for online anonymity.
+Additionally, AXIOM can be used over Tor for online anonymity.

-Get started with SearXNG by using one of the instances listed at searx.space_.
+Get started with AXIOM by using one of the instances listed at searx.space_.
 If you don't trust anyone, you can set up your own, see :ref:`installation`.

 .. jinja:: searx